 The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is an internationally standardized approach to hazard communication that provides for a consistent system of classification and labeling of chemicals.
 Originally conceived by the United Nations (UN) in 2003, the Occupational Safety and Health Administration (OSHA) adopted the majority of the elements of the GHS through a 2012 revision of the Hazard Communication Standard (HCS).

-Any chemical that is manufactured in or distributed from countries that follow the GHS will be provided with standard labeling including the name of the chemical, pictograms, signal words, hazard statements, and precautionary statements.
-Each vendor will also be able to provide a Safety Data Sheet (SDS; formerly known as Material Safety Data Sheet or MSDS) in the GHS-standardized layout of 16 sections.
-This will make it easier for lab workers to identify hazards and seek information on those hazards, and further establishes a set of pictograms that will allow for faster recognition of chemicals that are characterized as hazardous.
+Any chemical that is manufactured in or distributed from countries that follow the GHS will be provided with standard labeling that includes the name of the chemical, pictograms, signal words, hazard statements, and precautionary statements.
+Each vendor also will be able to provide a Safety Data Sheet (SDS; formerly known as Material Safety Data Sheet or MSDS) in the GHS-standardized layout of 16 sections.
+This will make it easier for lab workers to identify hazards and seek information on those hazards, and it further establishes a set of pictograms that will allow for faster recognition of chemicals that are characterized as hazardous.
 The GHS pictograms can be reviewed on the OSHA QuickCard for HCS Pictograms and Hazards.

 Identifying the specific hazard associated with a chemical greatly reduces chances of misuse by laboratory employees, new users, or visitors to the laboratory.
 At the very minimum, chemical containers should have labels that identify their contents and the hazards associated with the use of the chemical.
-With respect to identifying containers, storage areas and laboratory entrance ways, the following conditions entail hazard identification:
+With respect to identifying containers, storage areas, and laboratory entrance ways, the following conditions entail hazard identification:

 - PIs/laboratory supervisors must ensure that employees have access to SDSs.